NotAnoobis/OSINT-full-guide/README.md

 # OSINT-full-guide
 Hey Folks!
 I made this repostory to share with you how I conduct a detailed OSINT investigation and to share my notes and checklist.
 We call these type of engagements INVESTIGATIONS or RESEARCHES not assesments, because you should NEVER interact directly with your target.
-Also I suggest you to open up the checklist and follow along with the explaination
+Also I suggest you to open up the checklist and follow along with the explaination (you can find it in the usage folder)

 DISCLAIMER: Only conduct an OSINT research if you have explicit permission to do so.
 Use the tools and techniques at your own responsability.
 I am not accountable for any possible damage you make.